-HIS 200 Introduction to Research
+•HIS 200 Introduction to Research

 This course focuses on doing research in the discipline of history.
 Research theory, research technique, and evaluation of sources are stressed.
-Students work in all of the following areas: topic selection, source location, source evaluation, structural integrity of a report, elements of style, use of computer as both a research tool and writing agent, citation mechanics.
+Students work in all of the following areas: topic selection, source location, source evaluation, structural integrity of a report, elements of style, technology, and appropriate use and citation of sources.
 Required of all history and social studies majors usually during their sophomore year.